johnasp/johnaspinall.co.uk/_posts/2016-03-03-jdw-mobile-ux.md

 ##### VIDEO - Old JD Williams mobile website in operation

-##### Problems with typed search
+### Problems with typed search

-Analytics data also indicated that users tended to rely on the typed search box when searching for a product and there was a high drop off rate within this product search user journey.
-Using the "browse categories" button was the optimum route the business wanted users to take for browsing products as it yielded the user with better results and subsequently, higher add to bag conversions.
+Analytics data also indicated that when a user was searching for a particular product, they tended to rely on the typed search box as opposed to using the "browse categories" button.
+Button searching  was the optimum and preferred route the business wanted users to take in their search journey as it yielded more accurate results and subsequently, higher add to bag conversions.

 Users probably dropped off at this stage of the search journey due to frustration at not getting the results they wanted but I didn't want to just assume this, so I ran some product search user journey tests in the testing sessions.

 The results of which, were that users appeared blind to the browse categories button as in almost 85% of the cases, users ignored it and relied on typed search.

-#### Discovery & Research
+## Discovery & Research

 To gain an understanding of how other mobile ecommerce websites approached  search and navigation, I compiled a list of industry key players and competitors, and then followed a user search journey on each site.
 I screen recorded each of these sessions and also took screen prints for post analysis.